gavinpardoe/DEP-Enrolment/README.md

 #### Stop cmd + q from quting the App

 We can use info.plist to make the application run as an agent.
-This stops is displaying in the dock or have a menu bar, which it very hard to close the app until its finished.
+This stops is displaying in the dock or have a menu bar, which makes it very hard to close the app until its finished.

-View info.plist and look for the 'Application is agent (UIElement)' property, change the value from NO to YES (is handy to have this set to NO while testing and debuging).
+Select info.plist and look for the 'Application is agent (UIElement)' property, change the value from NO to YES (is handy to have this set to NO while testing and debuging).

 #### Compile the App